 As the days get longer and the nights warmer, putting the kiddly-winks to bed is set to get a little tricker.

-The beginning of daylight savings time can kick off bedtime battles – it can be super hard to send kiddos off to the land of nod when the sun is still shining!
+The beginning of daylight savings time can kick off bedtime battles – it can be super hard to get babies and kiddos off to the land of nod when the sun is still shining!

-We spoke to four of Australia’s leading sleep experts to get their top daylight saving tips for helping babies, toddlers and preschoolers adjust to the change in time.
+We spoke to four of Australia’s leading sleep experts to get their top tips for helping babies, toddlers and preschoolers adjust to teh change in time at the start of daylight savings.

 Babies and daylight savings tips